Houston Tugboat & Barge Accident Attorneys

 Barge Accident Cases We Handle

-• Jack-Up Barges: Also known as jack-up rigs, these platforms drill oil in shallow waters.
+• Jack-Up Barges: Also referred to as jack-up rigs, these platforms drill for oil in shallow waters.

 Common Causes of Tugboat Accidents